Dan Adams (American football)

 Dan Adams (born October 20, 1984) is an American former football linebacker.
 Adams attended the College of the Holy Cross, where he holds the current NCAA record for most unassisted tackles in a game (21) against Colgate University on October 22, 2005.
 An undersized middle linebacker, Adams led the NCAA in 2005 in unassisted tackles (91) and finished 9th all time in total tackles at College Holy Cross (317).

 Following graduation and the end of his collegiate career, Adams represented the US National Team in the 2007 IFAF World Championships in Kawasaki, Japan.
 Under head coach John Mackovic, the team, composed of 45 collegiate athletes, won gold while appearing on the NFL Network.

-Early years
+Early life

 Adams was born in Fairfax, Virginia to Ron and Carol Adams.
 His father, Ron, played college football at Catawba College and was inducted into the school's hall of fame in 2000.

 College career

 2003

 Adams played in all 12 games as a linebacker and on special teams, making three starts.
 He led all Crusader freshmen in tackles with 36, including 26 solo stops.